nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Listed below are the few behavioral requirements for `Item`, along with the classes/interfaces related to it.

-* A `Product` must not have two `Item` objects that are considered the same: `UniqueItemList`
+* A `Product` must not have two `Item` objects that are considered the same, this is enforced by `UniqueItemList`
-* An `Item` cannot exist without a `Parent` it's under: `ItemDescriptor`
+* An `Item` without a `Parent` is characterised using the `ItemDescriptor`

 `ItemDescriptor` contains a `ItemDescriptor#toItem(Product)` method to ensure the associated `Product` is given before creating the `Item` object.

-The motivation for such implementation is due to the parsing of the `add-item` command, when the fields of `Item` need to be populated before the associated `Product` is retrieved.
+The motivation for such implementation is due to the parsing of the `add-item` command when the fields of `Item` need to be populated before the associated `Product` is retrieved.
 We wanted to enforce the relationship between `Item` and `Product` to reduce unforeseen misuses and bugs.

-*The reason of choosing this design solution will be justified in the next section.*
+*The reason for choosing this design solution will be justified in the next section.*

 ##### Adding an Item